14 of the Most Elaborate Spider Webs Ever Found in Nature

 Spider silk production

 This golden orbweaver spider has seven kinds of silk glands, and each one creates its own liquid protein (called spidroid).
 The proteins are solidified and combined in numerous ways to create strands with different uses, and they’re released as silk from six spinnerets.
 Some types of silk are used for web building, but others are made for egg cases or wrapping up prey.
+This simple step will keep spiders out of your house.

 On most orb webs, the threads that serve as spokes are stiffer and aren’t sticky.
 Once the structural supports are in place, the spider starts on the outside and spirals inward, attaching each segment of silk and coating the strands with a sticky substance.
 Once an unlucky bug gets stuck, killed, and wrapped, this design generally maintains its strength, so the spider can make minor repairs rather than having to rebuild from scratch.
 This is important because web-building uses a huge amount of energy for the spider.
 (Sometimes they eat the webs they’re done with, in fact.)
 Don’t miss these exceptionally rare National Geographic photos you won’t be able to get out of your head.

 This St. Andrew’s cross spider has gone the extra mile to weave a special pattern, called a stabilimenta, into its web.
 Researchers aren’t sure why some orb-weaving spiders do this—it could be to camouflage themselves or to look bigger to predators, or to make their webs more visible to creatures (like humans or other animals) that might otherwise accidentally crash through their webs.
 Scientists also theorize that the decorations reflect ultraviolet light in a way that attracts prey, or they might just help spiders maintain optimal body temperatures.
+Here’s how to keep these creepy-crawlers and other insects out of your home.

 Spider researchers (arachnologists) originally thought that stabilimenta added stability to webs, which is how the decorations got their name.
 But that theory has lost favor in recent years.
 Spiders might just have extra silk to use up, or maybe it’s just a female spider’s way of attracting a mate.
 Most male spiders never build webs, but they can spin silk—some use it to wrap up dead bugs as gifts that they offer to females in order to keep from being eaten before they can mate.
+Next, check out these other bizarre bug facts that will totally freak you out.

 One spider’s art is another’s junk